kailash-manasarovar/statement/docs/timeline/2023/july.md

 - It's really not clear why I was so invested in this relationship with the trumpet teacher because there was so little evidence for it.
 - I can only assume - in May 2025 having survived 3 years of poisoning, threats to my life, and constant drugging with psychoactive substances while living in Dénia - that I was being manipulated online in ways I still have to figure out and my mind was not my own.
 - While I'm away, I decide to write to Concha to tell her everything, and apologize for mentioning on X that she was being bullied by Domingo's students.
+- Concha was my friend so I felt I could reach out to her.
 - This is the first of a series of letters I write to civil servants, the school board, and multiple global organizations asking for help because I'm being terrorized by teachers and staff at the conservatory of Dénia.

     - [Letter to Concha in Spanish](../../content/documents/letters/Letter%20to%20Concha-ES.pdf).